HengGao12/Duffing_oscillator_simulation/README.md

 > Heng Gao
 > Fudan University
 ----
-This repository provide simulation code for Duffing oscillators driven by white noise.
+This repository provides simulation code for Duffing oscillators driven by white noise.
 Here, we mainly use Euler-Maruyama algorithm to solve the nonlinear stochastic Duffing equation.